privacycg/CHIPS/README.md

 ### Avoid a large memory footprint

 One concern about introducing partitioned cookies is the proliferation of state on users' machines.
-With unpartitioned third-party cookies, a single third party only needed to set one cookie on a user's machines which could be used for cross-site requests across all top-level sites a user visits.
+With unpartitioned third-party cookies, a single third party only needed to set one cookie on a user's machine which could be used for cross-site requests across all top-level sites a user visits.
-After unpartitioned third-party cookies are removed, a third party will need to set one cookie per top-level context that the user visits, resulting in more cookies set on user's machines.
+After unpartitioned third-party cookies are removed, a third party will need to set one cookie per top-level context that the user visits, resulting in more cookies set on users' machines.

 Browsers that wish to support partitioned cookies must impose additional limitations on the number of cookies available to a third-party domain per-partition.